AT&T restructures WarnerMedia to gird for Netflix fight: memo

 Robert Greenblatt, a former executive at Comcast Corp’s NBCUniversal unit, will oversee premium cable network HBO, cable channels TNT, TBS, Tru TV and the upcoming video streaming service as chairman of WarnerMedia Entertainment.

-CNN chief Jeff Zucker will add oversight of sports programing across the company as chairman of News and Sports.
+CNN chief Jeff Zucker will add oversight of sports programming across the company as chairman of News and Sports.

 Kevin Tsujihara will continue to run Warner Bros Hollywood and TV studios and add two new businesses to his responsibilities, including a newly created kids and young adult group.

-The overhaul will bring together kids programing from across the company, including storied franchises Hanna-Barbera and Loony Tunes.
+The overhaul will bring together kids programming from across the company, including storied franchises Hanna-Barbera and Loony Tunes.
 Tsujihara will also oversee the licensed consumer products business across the company.

 WarnerMedia has also consolidated advertising sales and affiliate sales under one division to be run by Gerhard Zeiler, newly appointed chief revenue officer.
 Zeiler was president of Turner International.